• English

 • How does your school or district partner with community members to make decisions about priorities and goals?

-• Generate an Equity Challenge Statement: What is an equity challenge you or your team need to solve?
+• Generate an equity challenge statement.
+What is an equity challenge you or your team need to solve?
 Express the challenge in one sentence.

 Resources to Explore